wso2/carbon-kernel/docs/DeveloperTools/UpdatingConfigurations.md

 }
 ```

-The elements in the above are explained below
+The elements in the above example are explained below

 * **Configuration annotation:**
    * This is a class-level annotation, which needs to be added to all the configuration bean classes in the component.